ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 ## How to get started

 Online Editor is the default editing interface for all RichText fields.
-To start using it, create any content item with a RichText field (for example, using the built-in Article content type) and edit this field.
+To start using it, create any content item with a RichText field (for example, based on the built-in Article content type) and edit this field.

 ## Capabilities